PolybiusBiotech/screens/README.md

 /src/components : Components that are not widgets.
 /src/router : Does URLs

+/src/assets : Static files that are relevant for dev time /public/ : Static files that will just go into /dist (e.g. favicon, htaccess)

-Want a new widget?
-Ask Galia <emfcamp@ailaG.net> or duplicate one that you like.
+Want a new widget, not sure how?
+Ask Galia <<emfcamp@ailaG.net>> or duplicate one that you like.
 Don't forget to add it to /router/index.

 ## TODO
 Testing?
 Widgets:
+ - Twitter?
+ - Generic API readers? (that is, make the schedule widget into a simple module that does APIs and a widget that uses it). <br>
+	We could just copypaste the schedule widget, but will DRY bite us then?
  - any new ones that come up

 Define rebel stuff.
 Do we change layouts?
 Do we create a store that defines rebel_level and does things accordingly?
 Do we change the root element's class and have CSS that responds?